avajs/ava/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature Request
-about: Suggestions for new or different behavior.
+about: Suggestions for new or different behavior
 labels: question
 ---